Dragon: Vietnam

+The Vietnamese dragon (rồng) was a mythical creature that was often used as a deity symbol and was associated with royalty.
+Similar to other cultures, dragons in Vietnamese culture represent yang and godly beings associated with creation and life.
+In the creation myth of the Vietnamese people, they are descended from the dragon lord Lạc Long Quân and the fairy Âu Cơ, who bore 100 eggs.
+When they separated, Lạc Long Quân brought 50 children to the sea while Âu Cơ brought the rest up the mountains.
+To this day, Vietnamese people often describe themselves as "Children of the dragon, grandchildren of the fairy" (Con rồng cháu tiên).

 South Asia

 India

 In the Rigveda, the oldest of the four Vedas, Indra, the Vedic god of storms, battles Vṛtra, a giant serpent who represents drought.
 Indra kills Vṛtra using his vajra (thunderbolt) and clears the path for rain, which is described in the form of cattle: "You won the cows, hero, you won the Soma,/You freed the seven streams to flow" (Rigveda 1.32.12).
 In another Rigvedic legend, the three-headed serpent Viśvarūpa, the son of Tvaṣṭṛ, guards a wealth of cows and horses.
 Indra delivers Viśvarūpa to a god named Trita Āptya, who fights and kills him and sets his cattle free.
 Indra cuts off Viśvarūpa's heads and drives the cattle home for Trita.
 This same story is alluded to in the Younger Avesta, in which the hero Thraētaona, the son of Āthbya, slays the three-headed dragon Aži Dahāka and takes his two beautiful wives as spoils.
 Thraētaona's name (meaning "third grandson of the waters") indicates that Aži Dahāka, like Vṛtra, was seen as a blocker of waters and cause of drought.